-Our supply chains include the manufacture, distribution, marketing and sales of our products.
+Our supply chains include the manufacture, distribution, and packaging of our products.
 Our affiliate company, Carlsberg Supply Company AG (CSC), is responsible for global planning, procurement, production and logistics in the Carlsberg Group.
-We also procure goods and services directly from suppliers.
+We also procure goods and services directly from suppliers and have an 'in-house' logistics operation and depot network.